 - lack of exercise

-The first three causes of hypertension can be easily dealt with as outlined in How to Lower High Blood Pressure.
+The first three causes of hypertension can be straightforwardly dealt with, as outlined in this post: How to lower blood pressure naturally.
 Or to put it succinctly – get moving, eat the good stuff, and learn to relax.

 The last two causes of hypertension are a bit more complicated – but can be dealt with too.